-In 2001, the NNWP challenged me to take on a third role: webmaster.
-I built a resource website for the Northern Nevada Writing Project where innovative ideas from writing teachers all over Nevada were posted.
-Our WritingFix website, now over a decade old, features lessons, resources, and entire teacher workshops for any teacher who struggles with the difference between teaching writing and assigning writing.
-Student samples and complete lessons are regularly sent to us by teachers from all over the world.
-I'm proud to be the educator who created and maintains this website that freely gives away so many great ideas.
+In 2001 and again in 2002, the NNWP challenged me to take on a third and fourth role for them: webmaster and then Director.
+I designed and built a resource website for the Northern Nevada Writing Project where innovative ideas from writing teachers all over Nevada were posted, and I wrote for grants to pay for local projects that focused on bettering the writing going on in Northern Nevada classrooms.
+The WritingFix website, now fifteen years old, features lessons, resources, and entire teacher workshops for any teacher who struggles with the difference between teaching writing and assigning writing, and many of those lessons were built by teachers and students involved in the projects our grants paid for.
+Between the years of 2001 and 2010, student samples and complete lessons were regularly sent to WritingFix by teachers from all over the world.
+I'm proud to be the educator who originally created and still maintains this website that freely gives away so many great ideas.

 While I was certainly pleased to be making a difference with my focus schools' test scores, the more important thing I accomplished was was helping a new generation of teachers understand that writing cannot be taught using worksheets, through daily oral language drills, or with formulaic assignments that produce mostly voiceless writing from students.
 I found myself tossing and turning at night, missing having my own roster of students who were truly my own five days a week.
 Top off the situation with a highly depressing, unfriendly-to-education legislative session in 2011, I made the decision to leave the RPDP and return to the classroom.
-I'm proud to say that during my nine years as a full-time trainer and mentor, I never once lost contact with students, and I never once faltered from being an advocate for teachers first, policy afterwards.
+I'm proud to say that during my nine years as a full-time trainer and mentor, I never once lost contact with students, and I never once faltered from being an advocate for both teachers and students.

 My return to the classroom: As of 2011, I am back among the youthful minds of Northern Nevada; I have my very own batch of student writers again, which is so very wonderful.
 In truth, it has been a stressful-yet-thrilling experience to learn how to use my "teacher legs" again, if I can force a nautical metaphor into my Nevada-desert experience.
 My writer's workshop is already thriving (amazing how fast that set of skills comes back to you!), and I have also established a reading workshop for the very first time; I will be posting new materials from this new-to-me structure as my year progresses.
 I am teaching sixth, seventh, and eighth graders, all of whom I share with the same math, science, and social studies teacher at the middle school where we have set-up shop.
 I have never "teamed" before, and these three incredible teachers I share my students with are all so willing to use the writing across the curriculum methods suggested in Common Core State Standards.
-In the past, this website has been focused on the teachers/workshops I created for my fellow Nevada educators, but I have now begun the transformation to focus my website on my classroom, a high-functioning environment where students are allowed to explore themselves as readers and writers.
+In the past, this website had been focused on the teachers/workshops I created for my fellow Nevada educators, but I have now begun the transformation to focus my website on my classroom, a high-functioning environment where students are allowed to explore themselves as readers and writers.

 I'm still available to be hired during the summer months for teacher workshops: In Northern Nevada, I am remain an employee of the Washoe County School District for nine months of the year, where I maintain my own classroom, creating a reading and writing workshop as my means of authentic, project-based instruction.
 Over the summer months, I will continue make myself available to bring my trainings, workshops, and classroom philosophies to any school district that wishes to hire me.
 If your school or school district is seeking a two-day summer workshop on teaching writing, you should check out my training/workshop homepage to see what I offer and how to contact me.